Cello 1A

 What is the course about?

-An introduction to playing the cello in a relaxed and supportive environment.
+An introduction to playing the cello in a supportive group environment.

 What will we cover?